-The fees can be found in the Retirement Pensions (Fees) Regulations, 2015.
+The fees can be found in the Retirement Pensions (Fees) Regulations, 2014.
 Where applicable, Application Fees are payable on submission of the Application Form (or the draft Application Form if this is submitted initially) and are not refundable.
-Annual Fees are payable on the day the licence is issued and thereafter annually, upon the anniversary of that date.
+Annual Fees are payable on the day the licence or recognition is issued and thereafter annually, upon the anniversary of that date.
 Details of the applicable fees and can be downloaded from the MFSA's website.

-A.6 Standard Licence Conditions for Persons Licensed under the Act
+A.7 Standard Licence Conditions for Persons Licensed / Recognised under the Act

-The detailed Standard Licence Conditions for persons licensed under the Act are stipulated in the Act itself, in these Pension Rules issued by the MFSA, and in Regulations which may be issued from time to time.
+The detailed Standard Licence Conditions for persons licensed / recognised under the Act are stipulated in the Act itself, in these Pension Rules issued by the MFSA, and in Regulations which may be issued from time to time.

-The detailed Standard Licence Conditions applicable are set out in Part B of these Pension Rules.
+The detailed Standard Licence Conditions applicable are set out in Part B and Part C of these Pension Rules.
 While the Standard Licence Conditions should be sufficiently flexible to operate in a range of different situations, they may be supplemented or varied from time to time, or varied to reflect particular circumstances.
-A person licensed under the Act will be notified of any Standard Licence Conditions which are to be applied under the Act or generally.
-The Standard Licence Conditions will be notified to the applicant prior to final licence.
+A person licensed / recognised under the Act will be notified of any Standard Licence Conditions which are to be applied under the Act or generally.
+The Standard Licence Conditions will be notified to the applicant prior to final licence / recognition.